achuthkamath91/controls-p3/README.md

 ### Prerequisites

-Nothing extra needs to install but the IDE is necessary to compile the code.
-In my case XCode because I am using a Macbook.
-Please, follow the instructions on the [seed project README.md](https://github.com/udacity/FCND-Controls-CPP).
+Nothing extra needs to install.
+Read this for further deatils regarding installation [Installation] (https://github.com/udacity/FCND-Controls-CPP)

 ### Run the code

 Following the instruction on the seed project, load the project on the IDE.
-Remember the code is on [/](./).
+Remember the code is on [here](./src).

 #### Scenario 1: Intro